EricssonBroadcastServices/chromecast-demo-receiver/tutorials/chromecast.md

 **Start Time**

 To start casting a media from a position other than 0, it is possible to set the currentTime attribute in the LoadRequest object (found in the Chromecast API).
-Use startTime in [Playback method 1](chromecast.md#playback-method-1) for EMP streams, insted of the startTime parameter of the load method.
+Use startTime in [Playback method 1](chromecast.md#playback-method-1) for EMP streams, instead of the startTime parameter of the load method.

 ```javascript
 // Setting start time